 A course dealing with the concepts and materials which are appropriate for the cognitive development of the middle grades learner, with a portion of the class devoted to mathematics principles.
-Pre: TEP Block 1 courses.
-Pre or Co-req: other TEP Block 2 courses.
+Pre: admission to the TEP.
+Pre or Co-req: other TEP Block 1 courses.
 (Fall)